 There is no effective mechanism to prevent insulin dosing errors from being administered to patients.

 Digital Hospital, Inc.

-The patient's vulnerability caused by an imprecise manual measurement or by manual data entry is eliminated.
+Patient's vulnerability caused by imprecise manual measurement, misinterpretation of blood-glucose-based orders or manual data entry is eliminated.